brandonwilde/ai-tools/README.md

 New tools and providers are added as need arises.
 Currently included are the following tools and providers:

-- LLM prompting - OpenAI, Anthropic
+- LLM prompting - OpenAI, Anthropic, Google
 - LLM chat - OpenAI, Anthropic
 - Translation - OpenAI, Anthropic
 - Image analysis - OpenAI, Anthropic